sigma/yann.hodique.info/content/blog/remote-editing-go-code-with-emacs.md

 categories = [ "blog" ]
 +++

-I've been in an uncomfortable for a while: these days I primarily write Go code, but on a machine where I don't have a Go toolchain (don't ask).
+I've been in an uncomfortable place for a while: these days I primarily write Go code, but on a machine where I don't have a Go toolchain (don't ask).
 As a result, I basically SSH/tmux into a dev machine and do my work like that.
 When the conditions are optimal that's ok-ish, but each network lag or brief